Emeritus Vineyards: A Journey into Sonoma’s Pinot Noir Paradise

 Winemaker Keith Hammond describes his approach as minimal intervention: “There’s not necessarily something that I’m trying to manipulate in the cellar to make [the wines] taste a certain way.
 And so sometimes, trying to do something can be a little tempting.
 You know, we’re winemakers, we’re fidgeters.
 We try to get in there and turn the gears.”
 This philosophy of nurturing the natural expression of the vineyard allows each wine to reflect its terroir authentically.

-One unique aspect of Emeritus’ winemaking process is their use of what they call “suitcase clones” —i.e. cuttings brought from Burgundy by Riggs’ father and Brice Jones decades ago.
+One unique aspect of Emeritus’ winemaking process is their use of what they call “suitcase clones”.
+This refers to cuttings brought from Burgundy by Riggs’ father and Brice Jones decades ago.
 These clones add an extra layer of complexity and exclusivity to their wines.
 “We’ve been able to propagate them and make a pretty unique selection of Pinot Noir that other people just don’t have,” Mari shares.

 Why Sonoma County Is Perfect for Pinot Noir